Lamar Jackson threw for 318 yards, rushed for another 119 and accounted for four touchdowns last week.

 Safeties Joshuah Bledsoe (groin) and Adrian Phillips (ribs) were limited, as was defensive back Cody Davis (calf), linebacker Raekwon McMillan (thumb) and defensive linemen Davon Godchaux (back) and DeMarcus Mitchell (knee).

 Running back J.K.
-Dobbins (knee) was a full participant, and Jackson was limited due to his right elbow.
+Dobbins (knee) was a full participant.

 –Field Level Media

 Cleveland Guardians right-hander Cal Quantrill will face the Tampa Bay Rays on Thursday looking to make a bit of history.
 Quantrill will seek to remain perfect at home when he…

 The Philadelphia Phillies aren’t making things easy in their quest to reach the postseason for the first time since 2011.
 Their continued struggles against the Chicago Cubs haven’t helped matters….